 Even small amounts of lead can harm a child's development and behavior.
 Lead pellets and ammunition can also poison birds like geese and loons.

-Studies have shown that some people in Eeyou Istchee have lead in their blood at levels higher than recommended (see page 22 in this document).
+Studies have shown that some people in Eeyou Istchee have lead in their blood at levels higher than recommended.

 The CBHSSJB's Public Health Department is working with the Cree Trappers' Association and the Cree Nation Government to promote the use of alternative ammunition, like steel and copper.